flipcamp/engagingstudents5/bibliography.md

 [Oxford Music Online.](http://www.oxfordmusiconline.com/public/;jsessionid=89504868BAAADF6DFF8C4CB1A75AF200) Accessed June 30, 2017.

+Parncutt, Richard, and Gary McPherson.
+2002. [*The Science and Psychology of Music Performance: Creative Strategies for Teaching and Learning.*](https://books.google.ca/books/about/The_Science_and_Psychology_of_Music_Perf.html?id=l5unYHW80csC) New York: Oxford University Press.

 Perry, William G. 1999. [*Forms of Ethical and Intellectual Development in the College Years, A Scheme.*](https://openlibrary.org/works/OL1936527W/Forms_of_intellectual_and_ethical_development_in_the_college_years) San Francisco, CA: Jossey-Bass Publishers.

 Pillay, Srini.
 2017. *Tinker, Dabble, Doodle, Try: Unlock the Power of the Unfocused Mind.* New York: Ballantine Books.

 ———.
 2016. [“The ‘Thinking’ Benefits of Doodling.”](http://www.health.harvard.edu/blog/the-thinking-benefits-of-doodling-2016121510844) December 15. *Harvard Health Blog.* Accessed May 30, 2017.

+Pogonowski, Lenore.
+1989.
+“Metacognition: A Dimension of Musical Thinking.”
+In [*Dimensions of Musical Thinking,*](https://books.google.ca/books/about/Dimensions_of_Musical_Thinking.html?id=tNlxL2_VkkkC&redir_esc=y) edited by Eunice Boardman, 9–32.
+Reston, VA: Music Educators National Conference.

 Rahn, Jay, and James R. McKay.
 1988. [“The Guide-Tone Method: An Approach to Harmonic Dictation.”](https://music.appstate.edu/about/jmtp/jmtp-volume-2) *Journal of Music Theory Pedagogy* 2: 101–111.